Final Project Checklist - Information about

 of a search.

-- Build a simple recommender system:
+- Build and evaluate a recommender system:

 - Allow multiple users to access a server and rate items based on their